-This section describes existing earth resources and geologic hazards in the State of Washington, the proposed Horse Heaven Wind Farm (Project, or Proposed Action), and within the Project's Lease Boundary.
+This section describes existing earth resources and geologic hazards in the State of Washington and within the Lease Boundary for the proposed Horse Heaven Wind Farm (Project, or Proposed Action).
 The Project vicinity includes the areas 4 miles south/southwest of the City of Kennewick, Washington, and the larger Tri-Cities urban area along the Columbia River.
 Section 4.2 presents an evaluation of the Project's consistency with relevant earth resource documents and ordinances and adopted state, county, and local plans, goals, and policies, including the potential impact the Project would have on earth resources.